adobe/oss-contributors/README.md

 1. Assuming we have a table of user-company associations, what about periodically updating the table with new users?
 2. Real-time visualization of the data.
+3. Refactor of the CLI based on a standard command pattern.
+4. Tests.

 ## Requirements